 Nasdaq proposes several amendments in this rule change to increase Nasdaq's requirements for initial listing and help assure adequate liquidity for listed securities.
-In addition to the changes described above, Nasdaq proposes to revise its initial listing criteria to exclude restricted securities from the Exchange's calculations of a company's publicly held shares, market value of publicly held shares and round lot holders ("Initial Liquidity Calculations").
+First, Nasdaq proposes to revise its initial listing criteria to exclude restricted securities from the Exchange's calculations of a company's publicly held shares, market value of publicly held shares and round lot holders ("Initial Liquidity Calculations").
 To do so, Nasdaq proposes to add three new definitions to define "restricted securities", "unrestricted publicly held shares" and "unrestricted securities" and proposes to amend the definition of "round lot holder".
+Second, Nasdaq proposes to impose a new requirement that at least 50% of a company's round lot holders must each hold shares with a market value of at least \$2,500.
+Third, Nasdaq proposes to adopt a new listing rule requiring a minimum average daily trading volume for securities trading over-the-counter ("OTC") at the time of their listing.
 Nasdaq is not proposing to change the requirements for continued listing purposes at this time, but believes that these heightened initial listing requirements will result in enhanced liquidity for the companies that satisfy them on an ongoing basis.
 Each amendment is described in more detail below.